 Our advisors provide help in building effective study skills, understanding course content and assignments, and developing the academic skills to complete them successfully.
 You can book appointments with advisors through our appointment booking system, and email them with any queries you may have.

-If you have already been diagnosed with a learning disability please go to see student services as soon as possible with a copy of your assessment report.
+If you have already been diagnosed with a learning difference please contact the Student Life team as soon as possible with a copy of your assessment report.
 Student Services will be able to put reasonable adjustments in place and will help you apply for Disabled Students' Allowance (DSA).

-If you feel you may have a learning difficulty student services can offer screenings or full diagnostic assessments.
+If you feel you may have a learning difference, the Student Life team can offer screenings or full diagnostic assessments.
 Please go to the Infozone and ask for an Adult Questionnaire, or contact an Academic Skills Adviser who will be able to help.